Stock Market Crash Of 1929

 The stock market crash of 1929 followed a bull market which had seen the Dow Jones rise 400% in five years.
 But with industrial companies trading at price-earnings ratios of 15, valuations did not appear unreasonable after a decade of record productivity growth in manufacturing – that is until you take into account the public utility holding companies.

-By 1929, thousands of electricity companies had been consolidated into holding companies which were themselves owned by other holding companies, which controlled about two-thirds of American industry.
-Ten layers separated the top and bottom of some of these complex highly leveraged pyramids.
-As the Federal Trade Commission reported in 1928, the unfair practices these holding companies were involved in — like bilking subsidiaries through service contracts and fraudulent accounting involving depreciation and inflated property values — were a “menace to the investor.”
+By 1929, thousands of electricity companies had been consolidated into holding companies owned by other holding companies, which controlled about two-thirds of American industry.
+Ten layers separated the top and bottom of some of these complex, highly leveraged pyramids.
+As the Federal Trade Commission reported in 1928, these holding companies’ unfair practices — like bilking subsidiaries through service contracts and fraudulent accounting involving depreciation and inflated property values — were a “menace to the investor.”

 Full Story